jhgrosvenor/jhgrosvenor.github.io/_posts/2023-02-21-Exploring-Midjourney.md

 [MidJourney](https://www.midjourney.com) is an AI image generator that utilizes machine learning algorithms to produce highly realistic images of various objects, scenes, and landscapes.
 MidJourney is capable of generating stunning visual content by learning from vast amounts of data and then applying that knowledge to generate new, unique images.

 ## Creating from an image
-Aside from creating images from scratch, MidJourney can also take images and along with prompts to create new images.
+Aside from creating images from scratch, MidJourney can also take images with prompts to create new images.

 Let us start with my LinkedIn profile photo.